Martin's

 generates a huge range of fascinating problems.
 I'm

-currently focused on network tomography (in essence,
+focused on network tomography (in essence, statistical

-statistical methods for learning about high dimensional
+methods for learning about high dimensional properties

-dimensional observations), and modelling and inference
+observations), and modelling and inference for

-for day-to-day dynamic traffic networks.
+day-to-day dynamic traffic networks.

 Statistical Linear Inverse Problems and Z-Polytope